Cut is also commonly used in conjunction with the

 test_solution/1.
 If the cut

-were omitted, a future failure could cause backtracking into this
+were omitted, then a future failure could cause backtracking into this

 clause and restart the generation of candidate solutions.
 A